Online College Students by the Numbers

 Those who want to change fields or move up in their careers

 In a survey of students enrolled in online programs, the top reasons that undergrads gave for pursuing their degree were: I wanted a career in a new field; I wanted the satisfaction of completing my education; and I needed more education for a better job.
 In some cases, an employer will pay some or all of the tuition for employees who return to college.
-Both Starbucks and Wal-Mart have formed partnerships with online universities to offer their employees discounted tuition, according to The New York Times.
+Both Starbucks and Wal-Mart have formed partnerships with online universities to offer their employees discounted tuition.

 What are the pitfalls of online education?